gl-inet/docs3.x/docs/app/captive_portal.md

 If you want to change the picture on the default page, just replace the image on `/etc/nodogsplash/htdocs/portal_login.png`.

-After you had change the page, it need to disable Portal and enable Portal again to enable the modified default page.
+After you had change the page, it need to disable Portal and enable Portal again to reload the modified default page.

 ##3.
 Disable Captive Portal